ibm-cloud-architecture/refarch-integration/README.md

 As of December 2017, public webapp accessing backend is supported, and private webapp on ICP are also supported see [this note](docs/icp/README.md)

 ## System context
-The following diagram illustrates the components involved in the current solution:
+The following diagram illustrates the logical components involved in the current solution:
 ![](docs/br-syst-ctx.png)

 * [Web App "Case Portal"](https://github.com/ibm-cloud-architecture/refarch-caseinc-app) Portal web app to expose access and user interface to different applications.
-* Interaction APIs to combine system and public APIs to support specific application and channels they serve.
+* Interaction APIs to expose API products for public WebApp consumptions.
+Those APIs support specific resources needed by user interface app and channels they serve.
-* System API to define backend service API product
+* System API to define backend service API product, used by multiple consumers.
-* Integration Bus to connect to deep back end systems and SOA services, and do interface mapping or gateway flow.
+* Integration Bus to connect to deep back end systems and SOA services, and do interface mapping and [mediation flows](https://github.com/ibm-cloud-architecture/refarch-integration-esb).
 * [Watson conversation broker micro service](https://github.com/ibm-cloud-architecture/refarch-cognitive-conversation-broker) to facade and implement orchestration and business logic for chatbots using Watson Conversation.
 * Decision engine to automate business rules execution and Management
 * [Data SOA Java WS service](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal) to expose a data access layer on top of relational item, inventory, supplier database